kakavi/metabase/docs/users-guide/10-pulses.md

 ![Pick your data](images/pulses/03-pick-your-data.png)

-When you select a saved question, Metabase will show you a preview of how it’ll look in the pulse.
-Because of the space constraints of email and Slack, Metabase will automatically make some adjustments to the appearance of your saved question so that it looks great in the pulse.
+When you select a saved question, Kenga Analytics will show you a preview of how it’ll look in the pulse.
+Because of the space constraints of email and Slack, Kenga Analytics will automatically make some adjustments to the appearance of your saved question so that it looks great in the pulse.
 For example, in order to save space, pie charts will automatically be transformed into bar charts.

 ![Behold!
 The metamorphosis.](images/pulses/04-transformation.png)